hboliset/DSP_Final/README.md

 ### Prerequisites
 1. **GitHub Codespaces** or a local development environment.
 2. **MySQL** database installed on the system.
-3. Basic knowledge of SQL and Python (if applicable for encryption).
+3. Basic knowledge of SQL and Python.

 ---